Reviews You Can Rely On

 Credit: Matt Lighthart

 Some devices, like the Samsung Tab A9+, have preloaded content that does not require a plan but is littered with prompts to pay for access to full game features.
-The Contixo V8 probably has the best subscription- and ad-free content for learning and growing via the RosiMosi Grade apps, but it is limited because there is no app store.
-App stores will give you access to anything and everything that your child could want.
-So, don't be worried about tablets like the Apple iPad that do not come with any preloaded kid-specific content.
+The Contixo V8 probably has the best subscription- and ad-free content for learning and growing via the RosiMosi Grade apps, but there is no app store, so your choices are somewhat limited.
+App stores will give you access to anything and everything that your child could want, so, no need to worry about tablets like the Apple iPad that do not come with any preloaded kid-specific content.
 Via the app store, you can customize the content your child has right from the start.
 This may be preferable to having content set up for them that you might want to get rid of later on.
 On the other hand, the disadvantage of no preloaded content is having to upload the content yourself or allowing your child to do it.

 tablet kids - some built-in apps may encourage your child to pay to unlock full...